-The $3.3 million BUILDING TOGETHER capital campaign is an essential first step in transforming OLA and our students’ experience.
+The BUILDING TOGETHER capital campaign is an essential step in transforming OLA and our students’ experience.
 Projects in this campaign support nearly every aspect of our mission.
 What we build together today will stand for years and generations to come.

-The kitchen will be renovated to allow for onsite meal service for all grades and will also provide the flexibility to utilize catering services for a variety of school and parish events.
+A new kitchen will be built to allow for onsite meal service for all grades and will also provide the flexibility to utilize catering services for a variety of school and parish events.

 New restrooms will be added for students and staff, and the addition of an elevator will improve access for those with mobility challenges.

-On the building’s exterior, the landscaping will be beautified, parking spaces reconfigured, and sidewalks connected.
+On the building’s exterior, the landscaping will be beautified, a rosary garden will be added, parking spaces reconfigured, and sidewalks connected.

 The principal’s office will be relocated along with the nurse’s station to a more central location within the school.
 This new location will provide better accessibility in a more open and welcoming environment.